What Is DVT MCP Server

 Enhances user experience.

-DVT MCP Server provides access to essential tools for real-world design and verification projects.
-By closing the feedback loop on code generation through on-the-fly compilation and precise error reporting, it enables iterative generation, validation, and correction of code.
+DVT MCP Server provides AI agents access to essential tools for real-world design and verification projects.
+By closing the feedback loop on code generation through on-the-fly compilation and precise error reporting, it enables reliable AI-assisted iterative generation, validation, and correction of code.

 By leveraging the elaborated design and verification full compilation hierarchy, it helps agents navigate complex projects, understand architectural intent, and accurately locate and reason about code constructs across the codebase.

-Avoiding grep-based searches and reducing context overload, the server helps agents focus on relevant information.
-Precise, context-aware information delivered by tools can speed-up debugging and improve correctness and accuracy.
+Avoiding grep-based searches and reducing context overload, the server allows assistants to focus on relevant information.
+Precise, context-aware information delivered by AMIQ EDA tools can speed up debugging and improve correctness and accuracy.

 DVT MCP Server is flexible and integrates seamlessly into existing workflows.
-It can run directly within DVT IDE to provide live project context to interactive AI assistants, or operate in batch mode to support fleets of agents, enabling scalable, parallel execution for large codebases and automated workflows.
+It can run directly within DVT IDE to provide live project context to interactive AI assistants, or operate in batch mode to support fleets of agents, enabling scalable, parallel execution for large codebases and automated workflows, including refactoring, code migration, and automated debugging tasks.

 - Incremental compilation for AI-generated code.